 The FakeXPA installer will usually be associated with additional malware, which will be installed on the same directory as the rogue security program itself.
 This malware infection will usually take the form of an executable file with the EXE extension (such as 'win.exe', for example).
 As part of their payload, malware belonging to the FakeXPA family will overwrite any security programs it finds on the victim's computer.
 They will check the victim's computer's Windows Registry in order to detect common security programs, particularly AVG, Kaspersky, Norton, McAfee and Norton.
 Then, these dangerous rogue security programs will overwrite portions of executable files corresponding to these legitimate security applications.
 This corrupts them, disabling them completely.
 Once the victim's security software has been disabled, FakeXPA has free rein to attack the victim's computer and cause browser redirects, block access to the victim's files and carry out its malicious scam.

-to Detect FakeXPA * SpyHunter's free version is only for malware detection.
+to Detect FakeXPA * SpyHunter's scanner is only for malware detection.
 If SpyHunter detects malware on your PC, you will need to purchase SpyHunter's malware removal tool to remove the malware threats.
 Read more on SpyHunter.
 If you no longer wish to have SpyHunter installed on your computer, follow these steps to uninstall SpyHunter.

 Security Doesn't Let You Download SpyHunter or Access the Internet?